 Risks if the test do not fulfil the requirement and its contingency (e.g. back-up plan);

-Regression testing, e.g. a new software version has released;
+Regression testing, e.g. a new software version has been released;

 Role and responsibility of the stakeholders (e.g. the personnel involved or conducting the acceptance test);